This is part of our series of articles about beauty—how we achieve it and redefine it as we get older.

 The best dermatologists and plastic surgeons practice what they call “under-correcting,” leaving some lines because you’re supposed to look like you never did anything at all.
 Top Beverly Hills dermatologist Dr. Peter Kopelson now spends a lot of his time making “done” look a little less done.

-“Looking fake in 2018 is looking old,” Kopelson tells me.
+“Looking fake now is looking old,” Kopelson tells me.
 “Today’s goal is looking like you haven’t aged—much.
 Women come in with jutting cheekbones, square jaws, and big lips.
 They’ve got really exaggerated, severe features—so I soften them.
 They’ve been over-injected.
 And I never put filler inside their lips, like many doctors have—fish lips are old, too.
 I only dot the vermillion outline.
 And when it comes to Botox, I might do every other line.”

 Which is just smart.
 A “mini-lift” done every few years makes much of the nipping and tucking indistinguishable.
 And let’s face it, too much plastic surgery is the opposite of pretty.

-An Up Close Look
+An Up-Close Look

 Image: Starstock/Dreamstime